Busprione Review: The Safest Anti-Anxiety Drug?

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Buspirone is a prescription anxiolytic (anxiety relief) medication that’s been approved for use for over two decades by the Food and Drug Administration (FDA).
+Busprione is a prescription anxiolytic (anxiety relief) medication that’s been approved for use for over two decades by the Food and Drug Administration (FDA).
 The brand name version of this drug is called BuSpar, and we will use these terms interchangeably throughout this article as they refer to the same active drug ingredient.

-But is buspirone proven effective for anxiety relief?
+But is busprione proven effective for anxiety relief?
 Can it cause any dangerous side effects?
 How does it compare to other anxiety medications like Xanax?
 And how do real users rate and describe its effects?

 We'll also document its side effect profile, explain whether or not the drug causes weight gain, compare its effectiveness to Xanax and feature real patient reviews.

-Does Buspirone Work?
+Does Busprione Work?

-Buspirone has been studied in clinical trials for its effects on different types of anxiety, but particularly generalized anxiety disorder (GAD).
+Busprione has been studied in clinical trials for its effects on different types of anxiety, but particularly generalized anxiety disorder (GAD).

 GAD is the most commonly-diagnosed form of anxiety, and indicates excessive and constant worry or fear without a clear reason.